JosephYostos/Compliance-workshop/03-security-policies/assignment.md

 kubectl exec -t multitool -- sh -c 'curl -I frontend.hipstershop 2>/dev/null | grep -i http'
 ```

-As expected, we can connect to 'frontend' because of policy "pci-allowlist" that allows traffic from anywhere to frontend, but we can't connect to the cartservice on 7070 because of our PCI isolation policy.
+As expected, you can connect to 'frontend' because of policy "pci-allowlist" that allows traffic from anywhere to frontend, but you can't connect to the cartservice on 7070 because of our PCI isolation policy.

 Let's add the 'pci=true' label to the multitool pod in the 'default' namespace: